 - Play with containers in the drawer while seeing that all the supplies fit into the containers neatly

-If you do not already have dividers in your drawers consider plastic shoe boxes to create compartments and then place smaller boxes inside the show box.
-Make sure the show box will fit into the drawer before you spend a great deal of time finding what fits into the shoeboxes.
+If you do not already have dividers in your drawers consider plastic shoe boxes to create compartments and then place smaller boxes inside the shoe box.
+Make sure the shoebox will fit into the drawer before you spend a great deal of time finding what fits into the shoeboxes.

 A sewing drawer is a different way of sewing organization but I promise it will make your life so much easier.

 Also, have a family meeting and share with everyone how the drawer is organized.
 You will be surprised how proud they are to have a neat and tidy small sewing space and they will help keep it clean too.
-It is a great way to involved everyone to keep it all organized.
+It is a great way to involve everyone to keep it all organized.
 There's nothing better than finding the tools you need for your next sewing project in their proper place.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION